 Get to the gate early.
 Airline rules typically state that if you don't arrive at least 15 - 30 minutes before the scheduled departure, you will forfeit your reservation and have to fend for yourself.
 In most of these cases, airlines are not required to compensate you for the missed flight.

 Don't hassle the gate attendants.
 Arrive early and let them know you're a willing volunteer, then simply remain near the gate where they can contact you if needed.
-Asking about the status of the flight every five minutes or becoming rude or impolite will not make the attendants very anxious to hand you cash or free flight vouchers.
+Asking about the status of the flight every five minutes or becoming impolite will not make the attendants very anxious to hand you cash or free flight vouchers.

 If you have obligations in your destination city and absolutely cannot afford to be bumped from a flight, arrive as early as possible at the airport, especially if you're taking a popular route.
 Better yet, check in online before you even leave for the airport.
 The last passengers to check in for the flight are typically the ones who find themselves bumped involuntarily.
 If you're at the gate before the majority of the passengers have checked in, your chances of retaining your original reservation are favorable.

-U.S. Department of Transportation statistics show that on average, only about one of every 10,000 airline passengers is bumped involuntarily.
+U.S. Department of Transportation statistics show that on average, fewer than one of every 10,000 airline passengers is bumped involuntarily.
 This number often increases over the holidays and other busy travel seasons, but the volunteer system does in fact work very well, and it is unlikely you will be denied boarding on your next trip.

 The Department of Transportation has specific rules governing overbooking procedures.
 Paraphrased from the DOT's Consumer Guide to Air Travel: